Devansh-ops-maker/Langgraph-mat496/README.md

 These changes made the graph more **interactive and versatile**, enabling it to handle coding queries and execute functions while maintaining conversation context.

 ---
+## Learnings from Module 1 (Course 3)

+We learned how to implement a **router in Langgraph** that can decide how to respond to a user.
+The router can either return a direct **LLM response** or evaluate the LLM's output and call a **tool** to generate the correct response.
+This approach allows dynamic decision-making within the graph based on the conversation context.

+---

+## Changes Implemented in Module 1 (Course 3)

+We implemented a graph with a **factorial tool** integrated into it.
+When a user provides input, the graph first asks the LLM for a response.
+The router then **judges the LLM's response**; if the response is not appropriate, it calls the factorial tool to provide a correct answer.
+These changes made the graph **interactive and reliable**, combining LLM flexibility with deterministic tool execution.

+---